statamic/docs/content/collections/docs/forms.md

 To submit the form with AJAX, be sure to pass all the form inputs in with the submission, as Statamic sets `_token` and `_params`, both of which are required.

-You'll also need to set your ajax library's `X-Requested-With` header to `XMLHttpRequest'.
+You'll also need to set your ajax library's `X-Requested-With` header to `XMLHttpRequest`.

 ### Axios Example